-Before you start shopping for your new equipment, there are a few things you need to take note of.
+Before you start shopping for a refrigerated display case, there are a few things you need to take note of.
 First, decide exactly what items you'll be storing and how much of each; this will determine the number of sections you need your new box to have.
-Next, think about where in your building the unit will be installed to help you determine the type of door you want and the best compressor location.
+Next, think about where in your building the display cooler will be installed to help you determine the type of door you want and the best compressor location.

 Number of Sections